oussamahorrigue/OFI_Project/README.md

   Since volume and delay don’t show a strong link, client-specific issues are unlikely the main delay cause.
   Instead, geographic or route-level inefficiencies appear more relevant.

-**Further analysis was necessary, as neither cost per kilometer nor client behavior adequately explained the delivery delays.
+#### 3. Further analysis was necessary, as neither cost per kilometer nor client behavior adequately explained the delivery delays.
 Therefore, I conducted a correlation analysis between delivery delays and multiple operational parameters to identify which factors have the greatest impact on delay performance as shown in the table below, which includes variables such as transport_cost_eur, volume_kg, product_type, destination_country, distance_km, origin_warehouse, destination_city, date, and month, along with their corresponding correlation coefficients.
-These coefficients indicate the strength and direction of the relationship between each variable and delivery delays where a value close to 0 signifies no relationship, and a value close to 1 (or -1) represents a strong positive (or negative) relationship.**
+These coefficients indicate the strength and direction of the relationship between each variable and delivery delays where a value close to 0 signifies no relationship, and a value close to 1 (or -1) represents a strong positive (or negative) relationship.\*\*

 ![Insights Summary Table](/Insights_summary_table.png)